In this Cardamom Pear Crisp, bartlett pears are seasoned with cinnamon and cardamom and topped with a brown sugar oat crumble topping.

 I used the crisp topping that I created for these Peach Crisp Cupcakes to see if it would work on a larger scale.
 And does it!
 It crisped perfectly on top but was still soft!

-A normal person would probably say there is too much topping but I thought it was perfect and I heard zero complaints from the husband!
+A normal person would probably say there is too much topping but I thought it was perfect and I heard zero complaints from the taste testers (what a tough job!)!

 The proportions are also very easy to adjust for one, which makes this cardamom pear crisp the perfect anytime treat!